kamicane/prime/doc/prime.md

 module: collection/map
 ======================

-`map` is like `hash`, except that keys can be non-primitive, for example an function or object, besides primitive keys.
-Also `map` is an constructor or function and not an object, so should be invoked with `var myMap = map()` or `var myMap = new map`.
+`map` is like `hash`, except that keys can be non-primitive, for example a function or an object, besides primitive keys.
+Also `map` is a constructor or a function and not an object, so should be invoked with `var myMap = map()` or `var myMap = new map`.

 map implements all [collection](#modules: collection) methods.